 At the age of eighteen I entered the Cosmopolitan Young Journalist’s competition fully expecting it to be the first step towards Pulitzer-winning glory.
 I can only imagine that the letter telling me I had won is still languishing in the corner of a Bristol sorting office.
 One thing I’ve learnt as a writer is that confidence is key.

 My writing career endured something of a hiatus after leaving university as I chose rather selflessly to sell other people’s books firstly as a bookseller in a bookshop on Charing Cross Road, London and then during an eleven-year career in publishing.
 Following redundancy in 2009 I was thrown back into the world of stay-at-home motherhood.
 Realising that my brain was starting to fester like an old potato in the bottom of the vegetable tray, I enrolled on a creative writing course and started on my first novel.
 After a lot of writing, some wailing, more writing and a strict telling off by myself, I managed to produce Not Quite Perfect.
 It was at approximately 3.56pm on Friday 1 March 2013 when I got my publishing deal.
 The summer that followed was rather exciting because my little old book reached number 6 in the Kindle bestsellers.
-This summer it was published in paperback leading to many fun and educational family trips to Asda to view it on the shelves.
+The year after it was published in paperback leading to many fun and educational family trips to Asda to view it on the shelves.
 I spoil my children.

 My second novel, The Secrets Between Sisters was published as an eBook in 2014 and I was ridiculously proud when it was nominated in the Best eBook category at the Festival of Romance.
 I even wore a dress and brushed my hair for the ceremony.

 My third book, Life Or Something Like It was published in July 2015 and reached number 12 in the official eBook sales ranking for November 2015.
-It even made it into The Bookseller and everything.
+It made it into The Bookseller and everything.